… by Press TV, Tehran

 Syria has been gripped by foreign-sponsored militancy since March 2011.
 United Nations Special Envoy for Syria Staffan de Mistura estimates that over 400,000 people have been killed in the conflict.
 The UN has stopped its official casualty count, citing its inability to verify the figures it receives from various sources.

-Posted by Jim W. Dean, Managing Editor on April 6, 2017, With 1385 Reads Filed under World.
+Posted by Jim W. Dean, Managing Editor on April 6, 2017, With 1442 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.